mape-maker/mape-maker/documentation/sections/introduction.rst

 The main inputs of the package are :

-* an input dataset giving forecasts and actuals for specified datetimes as a csv file.
+* an input dataset giving forecasts and actuals for specified datetimes as a csv file (see more at :ref:`Input`).
 * a simulation input dataset (sid) giving at least one of the two columns (forecasts or actuals) for specified datetimes as a csv file.
 It can also be a subset of the input dataset, specified by a start and end-date.
 By default, the sid is the input dataset (see more at :ref:`Options`).
 * r_tilde : a desired MAPE (i.e mean absolute percent error see more at :ref:`Percent Errors and MAPEs`) for the simulations in output
 * user-specified technical parameters (see more at :ref:`Options`).